UNT-RITS/Tutorials/Basic_Python/README.md

 * **offline on your computer**:

   * from an editor: To make programming simpler, human-readable languages like Python were invented.
-The files you just install include a Python interpreter.
+The files you install include a Python interpreter.
 This interpreter converts your human-readable Python code into instructions that the computer can act on.

   **Pros**: It can be used without an internet connection.